HunterMario/switch-guide/docs/faq.md

 Atmosphère is not a silver bullet, and this does not mean that Nintendo won't decide to ban people for harmless homebrew in the future.
 If you are scared to get banned then don't use homebrew for now.
 Atmosphère now supports emuMMC (emuNAND): a copy of Switch system software, run entirely from the microSD card instead.
 This erases ban risks due to the fact that emuMMC is run in a quarantined, offline state, not touching the internal memory.
 You are still able to boot into original firmware to play online.

-For patched units reliant on deja-vu, sysNAND will always have to be on a firmware below 4.1.0.
-You can use an updated emuMMC dedicated to online/clean play, while your sysNAND is used offline for custom firmware.

-We do not recommend the use of ReiNX or SX OS for many reasons, primary among them that they use lots of assets from Atmosphère and offer no real benefit that Atmosphère does not offer anyway.
-We also do not recommend Kosmos, as its large amount of extras on top of regular Atmosphère make it difficult to troubleshoot strange issues.
-All of these alternative CFWs also tend to use non-conventional setups which can cause issues that make it difficult to troubleshoot, which is another reason we prefer using Atmosphère.
-Additionally, it is advised to use 90DNS which blocks connections to any Nintendo servers.
-If you use an emuNAND for CFW and keep your sysNAND clean for playing online, you should use 90DNS on your emuNAND.
+It is advised to use both dns.mitm and 90DNS on emuMMC to block connections to any Nintendo servers.
+If you use an emuMMC for potentially bannable actions and keep your sysMMC clean for playing online, you should use at minimum use dns.mitm on your emuNAND.
-*Note: Keeping your emuNAND "dirty" and your sysNAND "clean" pertains primarily to those using the RCM exploit.
-Users employing Nereba or Caffeine will do the opposite.*

 ## What formats can homebrew come in